hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_an_illustration_of_a_cyborg_with_a_metallic_body_and_8e34c1cd-472a-4a41-8c00-5061ce80dd23-0_3.content.md

 ## Contact Us

-If you have any questions or comments, please feel free to contact us at [email protected] We would love to hear from you!
+If you have any questions or comments, please feel free to contact us at me@pavolhejny.com We would love to hear from you!

 ---